SSCHAcode/sschacode.github.io/Schools/2023/home.md

 # Registration and abstract submission

 Registration is now open.
-Deadline is June 18, 2023.

-**Regular Registration Fee: 150€**
+Deadline is June 18, 2023. **Regular Registration Fee: 150€**

 The registration fee includes all the school material, lectures, hands-on sessions, coffee breaks, and conference dinner.
 There is a limited number of students that can be accepted.
 Registration will be accepted to on a first come, first served basis.
 So register as soon as possible.

+Registration to the conference is done through UIK’s platform.
+If you are already user of such platform, log in with your mail and password.
+Otherwise, register first to be a user.
+Find detailed instructions for registration and access to your personal area on UIK’s platform HERE.
+You will find useful information with screenshots to lead you through the registration process.
+Once registered you will have access to your personal area where you can find your invoice and attendance certificate.

 <a name="Travel"></a>